 - The implied volatility of the VXX options should generally be lower than the equivalent VIX options, because it is the mix of two months of volatility futures, not one like the VIX options.
 For example, for June expiration the volatility should be about the same the day after the May VIX options expire (because both sets of options are tied to June futures) , and the VXX option volatility should decrease relative to the VIX options as the time remaining on the June options decreases and the VXX picks up more weighting in the July volatility futures.

 - The VXX options quotes/option chains will be easier to find and their greeks will be correct.
-And everyone, including Schwab and Fidelity report incorrect greeks for VIX options– LIVEVOL being the only exception I am aware of.
+Many brokers including Schwab report incorrect greeks for VIX options—the CBOE’s LIVEVOL being the only exception I am aware of.
+Fidelity gets partial credit—their delta and gamma are correct for the next to expire monthly options,

 - The VXX options have American style exercise rather than the VIX option’s European style exercise.
 The European style exercise is necessary on the VIX options because the VIX options and VIX index are only guaranteed to be close once—at expiration time.
 The VXX and its options will naturally track each other well, so American exercise is ok.
 Practically this won’t be a big deal.